 Adapt to Local Road Safety

 If you plan to rent a vehicle or use public transportation at your destination, familiarize yourself with local road safety rules.
 Research the driving customs, traffic regulations, and road conditions to ensure you’re prepared before ever getting on the road.
-As described by the injury lawyers at Gary C. Johnson, no matter where you are wear seat belts, and if driving, follow speed limits and be vigilant for pedestrians and cyclists.
+As described by the injury lawyers at Gary C. Johnson, no matter where you are, wear seat belts and, if driving, follow speed limits and be vigilant for pedestrians and cyclists.
+Of course, you can be vigilant but still get involved in an accident.
+If you are involved in a road accident, you should be aware that victims need to hire a reliable lawyer in order to claim compensation, as local laws in the area you’re traveling may have different laws to those at home.

 Use Proper Footwear